Post-Midterm 2 Practice Problems

 \[f(x, y) = \frac{8xy + 15y^2}{x^2 + y^2}\]visualized here on Desmos.

 The goal of this problem is to find the minimum and maximum values of \(f(x, y)\), without taking any partial derivatives.
-You might want to review this section of Chapter 5.4.
+You might want to review Chapter 9.6.

 - Write the numerator of \(f(x, y)\) as a quadratic form, \(\vec x^T A \vec x\), where \(\vec x = \begin{bmatrix} x \\ y \end{bmatrix}\) and \(A\) is a \(2 \times 2\) matrix.